 Note: The null model (H0) included HR, LF/HF, HF, cortisol, age, gender, and BMI as explanatory variables, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
-Sample sizes for each are as follows: SDPP Recovery = 114, HR Recovery = 112, LF/HF Recovery = 102, HF Recovery = 104, Cortisol Recovery = 113, Age = 114, Gender = 114, and BMI = 114.
+Sample sizes for each are as follows: H0 model = 101, H1 model = 101.

 Table S9.
-Comparison of logistic regression model with difference between groups as the objective variable excluding participants (16 participants) with any of the following: smoking, medication, poor health status, or chronic illness and the results of the estimated coefficients (Load)
+Comparison of logistic regression model with difference between groups as the response variable excluding participants (16 participants) with any of the following: smoking, medication, poor health status, or chronic illness and the results of the estimated coefficients (Load)